flex-development/builtin-modules/README.md

 ## When should I use this?

-This package exports an array containing all modules provided by Node.js.
-It can be used to not only verify a Node.js module, but to also determine if a module can be imported using the [`node:`][3] protocol.
+This package exports an array containing the names of modules provided by Node.js.
+It can be used to not only verify that a module is maintained by Node.js, but to also determine if a module can be imported using a [`node:` URL][3].

 ## Install